Skip to main content

 Over-age attendance is an important challenge in many countries

-In Pakistan, most children should be in school at 10 years old, yet 21% are still out of school at that age.
+In Cambodia, most children should be in school at 10 years old, yet 21% are still out of school at that age.
 Many are too old for their grade.
 There are 14-year-olds who are still attending primary school, for instance.

 The over-age rate is even higher in countries such as Liberia with 28% of 10 year olds in pre-school and 20% of 18 year olds still in primary school.

-Haiti faces the same challenge
+Nepal faces the same challenge

 as does Malawi.